 How to Care For a Peace Lily

 Peace Lily prefers a shady environment and the soil should be kept moist.
-Its leaves will burn if it is exposed to direct sun either outdoors or through a window inside.
+Its leaves will burn if it is exposed to the direct sun either outdoors or through a window inside.

 For more info on how to properly grow and care for Peace Lilies, see our Peace Lily Growing Guide.

 This striking plant is native to tropical West Africa and also goes by another rather cheeky name: mother-in-law’s tongue!
 Studies have shown that this plant emits oxygen while you sleep.
-Snake Plant also removes harmful VOCs like formaldehyde, trichloroethylene and benzene from the air, improving your breathing for a better night’s rest.
+Snake Plant also removes harmful VOCs like formaldehyde, trichloroethylene, and benzene from the air, improving your breathing for a better night’s rest.

 How to Use Snake Plant